ECIP 1111: Olympia EVM and Protocol Upgrades Source

 Simple Summary

 This proposal introduces EIP-1559 and EIP-3198 to Ethereum Classic via a hard fork named Olympia.
 These upgrades enhance EVM compatibility and improve gas pricing mechanics by adopting Ethereum’s EIP-1559 dynamic fee model.
-Instead of burning the BASEFEE, the protocol redirects it to the Olympia Treasury (defined in ECIP-1112), a decentralized funding contract governed by Olympia DAO (ECIP-1113).
+Instead of burning the BASEFEE, the protocol redirects it to the Olympia Treasury (ECIP-1112) — an immutable, governance-isolated on-chain funding contract governed exclusively by the Olympia DAO (ECIP-1113) through the Ethereum Classic Funding Proposal Process (ECIP-1114).

-This enables Ethereum Classic to establish a protocol-level funding mechanism that is sustainable and non-inflationary.
-All BASEFEE revenue is redirected to a decentralized on-chain treasury, preserving Proof-of-Work consensus and the core principles of immutability and decentralization.
+This enables Ethereum Classic to establish a protocol-level funding mechanism that is sustainable, transparent, and non-inflationary.
+All BASEFEE revenue is redirected to a transparent on-chain treasury, preserving Proof-of-Work consensus and the core principles of immutability, neutrality, and decentralization.

-Until governance is activated, the Treasury accumulates funds passively with no disbursements allowed — ensuring secure, trustless accumulation.
+Until governance is activated via ECIP-1113 and ECIP-1114, the Treasury accumulates funds passively with no disbursements allowed — ensuring secure, trustless accumulation.

 Abstract